hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > Who has apartments here: we stopped to tea:
 >
-> While we were chatting — chanced to call,
+> While we were chatting – chanced to call,
 >
 > And gave us each a ticket for the ball.
 >
 > If I may now presume, your business is,
 >
-> To show your stile, and our new dances quiz.
+> To show your style, and our new dances quiz.
 >
 > Chassée.
-Their usual stile's, most wretched, you must say,
+Their usual style's, most wretched, you must say,
 >
 > Why my dog Towsor has more grace than they:
 >